tolarewaju3/eda-servicenow/README.md

 ## Setup Ansible Envrionment

-We'll create two projects: an execution project and a decision project.
+We'll create two things: an job template and a rulebook.

-The execution project contains a playbook that resets the password on the RHEL host, while our decision project a rulebook that captures ServiceNow events and calls the playbook.
+The job template will run a playbook that resets the password on the RHEL host, while our rulebook will capture ServiceNow events and call the job template.

-### Create an Execution Project
+### Create a Job Template

 First, sign in to your ansible instance and select `Automation Execution --> Projects --> Create project`.
 Use the following details.